weavegitops/app-charts/README.md

 # app-charts
-A Git repostiory demo apps
+A Git repostiory for demo apps

-Add your helm charts sources to the charts directory.
+Add your helm chart sources to the charts directory.

+You can use this HelmRepository to define the associate Helm Repository in your Weave Gitops environment.

 ```
 apiVersion: source.toolkit.fluxcd.io/v1beta1